top of page

 What happens after the apprenticeship?

-Level 3 Fundraiser Standard.The programme is 15 months, however, this does depend on learner progression and therefore could end up being slightly shorter or longer.
+Standard programme lengths are detailed below, however they could be shorter or longer depending on learner progression.
 Assuming the apprentice is successful, at the end of their apprenticeship they will receive a pass, merit or distinction.

 All Juice Academy apprentices are paid a minimum standard package across the programme.
-This consists of minimum £14,000 salary for the first 12 months, thereafter increasing to the National Minimum Wage for their age.
-If you can offer a higher starting salary, this could help with recruitment and finding you a great fit.
+This consists of minimum £14,000 salary for the first 12 months, increasing to the National Minimum Wage for their age.
+Offering a higher starting salary often helps with recruitment and finding you a great fit.

 We charge a recruitment fee of £1000 + VAT per apprentice.